gpuweb/gpuweb/design/ErrorHandling.md

 ## *Telemetry*: Error Logging

-The error log is a stream of error objects which are reported to the application asynchronously.
+The error log is a stream of log entries, which are reported to the application asynchronously.
 These errors are not directly associated with the objects or operations that produced them.
+They should not be used by applications to recover from expected errors.
 Instead, they are used for handling unexpected errors in deployment, for bug reporting and telemetry.

 ```